Got a question about adopting or posting a military member? Before emailing or calling, see if your answer’s here!

 A: Military addresses are unlike what we civilians use on a daily basis.
 It’s a jumble of abbreviations and numbers which can be pretty confusing.
 Hopefully the person who submitted your soldier has the address exactly how it should be written.
 But as a broad guideline, the person’s name goes on the first line (if it’s obvious to you what their rank is leave that off for security reasons), the address goes on the second line (all the information up to “APO or FPO”), the APO/AE and ZIP on the third line.
 For some guidelines from the United States Postal Service,CLICK HERE.
 Plus, see the example below:

 Keith W. Johnson

 APO AE 09348- 9443

 Q: I heard on another radio station that the post office is not mailing packages to our troops.
 Is that true?

 A: Absolutely NOT!
 Unfortunately, some rumors have been spreading and it’s our service men and women who suffer.
 The postmaster of St. Louis assures us that she has heard NO order to stop packages to our soldiers unless they are addressed anonymously to “Any Soldier”.
 You will receive actual names and addresses with our program.

 Q: Can you help me with shipping?

-A: Cornbread and WIL are providing this free service to bring Soldiers and Breadheads together.
+A: WIL is providing this free service to bring Soldiers and Breadheads together.
 You are responsible for the cost of shipping.

 Q: Are there any other helpful hints from the USPS?